corinm/kd-tree-api/README.md

 ### Find closest match to a given key
 **`POST /tree/search`**
   * Header: `{ Content-Type: application/json }`
-  * Request body data: `{ key1: 10, key2: 20 }`
+  * Request body data: `{ id: 1, secret: 'aaa', keys: { key1: 10, key2: 20 } }`
+    * `id` and `secret` are returned from `POST /tree/create`
-    * The keys must be called key1 and key2.
+    * The keys must be called key1 and key2, in an object called key.
     * The values must be **numbers** (decimals and negatives are okay).
-    * Data can be any JavaScript object.

 Example body data:
 ```
 {
-  treeId: 12345678910,
+  id: 12345678910,
+  secret: "9idjrri4v30imbelutpe0jbka1",
   key: {
     key1: 37.301600,
     key2: -112.945644